Finding a thesis topic, supervisor and advisor

 It is student's responsibility to find a master's thesis position and topic.
 This may take time, and therefore it is highly recommended to start searching for the master's thesis position at the beginning of the second autumn at the latest.

 The thesis topics vary and they can originate either from the needs of businesses and industries or from the needs of the academic community.
 Master’s thesis positions and topics are available for example in Aalto JobTeaser and the webpages of the departments but students can find the topic elsewhere as well.
 No matter where the topic is discovered, the student must agree on starting the thesis with the professor in charge of the major or the professor whose field of research best matches with the topic.

 It is also possible to write the thesis on your own topic

 without funding, i.e. your thesis is not done in a company or university

 research group.
 However, you should still find both a supervisor and advisor

 Note that according to Finnish legislation, a master's thesis is a public document and its contents cannot be confidential.
 Therefore, the material of the thesis must be chosen so that it does not include any information that could be classified as a business secret.

 Thesis supervisor and advisor

 The advisor is usually from an organization for which the thesis is written and holds at least a master’s degree.
-The advisor is an expert in the field of the thesis, and he/she can give advice on the content and writing of a thesis.
+The advisor is an expert in the field of the thesis, and they can give advice on the content and writing of a thesis.
 The duties of the advisor are agreed on by the student, supervisor and advisor.

-Neither the supervisor nor the advisor may be a relative of the student, or biased in any other way.
+Neither the supervisor nor the advisor may be a relative of the student or biased in any other way.